Integrability on Direct Limit Banach manifolds

 On a finite dimensional manifold, when $\mathcal{D}$ is a subbundle of $TM$, the classical Frobenius Theorem gives an equivalence between integrability and involutivity.
 In the other case, the distribution is \textit{singular} and, even under assumptions of smoothness on $\mathcal{D}$, in general, the involutivity is not a sufficient condition for integrability (one needs some more additional local conditions).
 These problems were clarified and resolved essentially in \cite{Sus} and \cite{Ste}.

 In the context of Banach manifolds, the Frobenius Theorem is again true for distributions which are complemented subbundles in the tangent bundle.
 For singular Banach distributions closed and complemented (i.e. $\mathcal{D}_{x}$ is a complemented Banach subspace of $T_{x}M$) we also have the integrability property under some natural geometrical conditions (see \cite{ChSt} for instance).
-In a more general way, weak Banach distributions $\mathcal{D}$ (i.e. $\mathcal{D}_{x}$ is endowed with its own Banach structure, such that the inclusion of $\mathcal{D}_{x}$ into $T_{x}M$ is continuous for all $x\in M$), the integrability property is again true under some geometrical criterion (see \cite{Pel} for more details).
+In a more general way, for weak Banach distributions $\mathcal{D}$, the integrability property is again true under some geometrical criterion (see \cite{Pel} for more details).